permasigner/permasigner/README.md

 ---

-# Update 6/27/22: We have switched to Poetry from pip
-If you are having dependency issues, install Poetry with `pip install poetry`, then `poetry install -E scp` on macOS/Linux or `poetry install` on iOS.

-Then, use `poetry run python3 main.py` to run the script instead.

-The legacy requirements.txt file will still exist for now, but we recommend using Poetry.
 # How does it work?
 In iOS 14.0-14.8.1, there is a bug where CoreTrust will allow any root certificate.
 Although the bug exists on iOS 15.0-15.4.1, it can not be abused (yet) since you need to be jailbroken at first to place the app in the /Applications folder.
 This bug does not exist on anything older than iOS 14.